gravity-ui/uikit/src/components/Select/README.md

 ### Virtualized list

-For optimal display of a large number of options, `Select` has a built-in list virtualization mechanism.
+For optimal display of a large number of options, `Select` has a built-in list virtualization tool.
 Virtualization is enabled after overcoming the threshold of the number of options (`50` by default).
-You can control this value using the `virtualizationThreshold` property.
+You can manage this value using the `virtualizationThreshold` property.

-When using virtualization, some restrictions are imposed on the popup element:
+When using virtualization, some restrictions apply to the popup element:

-- The popup width stops adjusting to the length of the longest option.
+- The popup width no longer gets adjusted to the length of the longest option.

 - The minimum width of the popup is equal to the width of the control, or `100px` if the control is shorter.